OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-local-to-ci/index.md

 ![](console.png "width=500")
 *Jenkins project build console output.*

-Once the build completes, the Docker image is built on the Jenkins node and pushed to [Docker Hub](https://hub.docker.com/r/mcasperson/petclinic/tags) with a tag based on the build number:
+When the build completes, the Docker image is built on the Jenkins node and pushed to [Docker Hub](https://hub.docker.com/r/mcasperson/petclinic/tags) with a tag based on the build number:

 ![](dockerhubtags.png "width=500")
 *The resulting image in Docker Hub.*